nodeca/probe-image-size/README.md

   mime: ...,  // mime type
   wUnits: 'px', // width units type ('px' by default, can be different for SVG)
-  hUnits: 'px', // height units type ('px' by default, can be different for SVG) }
+  hUnits: 'px', // height units type ('px' by default, can be different for SVG)
+  url: ..., // last url for the image in chain of redirects (if no redirects, same as src) (HTTP only) }
 ```